eirikhoye/mirna_pipeline/README.md

 Again, we see that the three rightmost datasets, read_len_1, read_len_2 and read_len_3, had poor QC stats.

 #### RNA Type
+It is of course important that the dataset actually contains miRNAs.
+A low proportion of miRNAs in the dataset could be an indication of issues during library preparation, however this is also dependent on the type of biological sample being studied.

 ![RNA Type](/images/mirtrace-rnatype-plot.png)

+Again the three rightmost datasets

 ### Dependencies